zone117x/node-cryptonote-pool/README.md

     "updateInterval": 3, //gather stats and broadcast every this many seconds "port": 8117,
-    "blocks": 30, //amount of blocks to send at a time "password": "test" //password required for admin stats },
+    "blocks": 30, //amount of blocks to send at a time "payments": 30, //amount of payments to send at a time "password": "test" //password required for admin stats },